Smona/autonomes/pages/construction/transportation.md

 construct and maintain environmentally sensitive, unpaved roadways.
 They publish many documents describing designs and techniques, which require further investigation.

+The article above mentions that "crews can even tamp down dust problems by regularly applying water-absorbing calcium chloride, organic petroleum, and vegetable oils and animal fats."
+This is a potential target for automation.

 </article>